Ebuka-martins/flight-booking-project/README.md

 | Help page Section| | | | | |
 | Details and Summary | Click the Details | Click the summary box is required | Yes | Yes | If user clicked the summary the solution to the quastion will come up |

+## Validation

++ ### HTML
+  - Initially an errors was found at the label forms, which was resolved according by checking through for errors.

+  ### Home page Section